What Are Benzodiazepines?

 Whilst bearing in mind that every case of addiction is unique, it is possible to suggest a series of stages by which benzodiazepine addiction can develop.

-the first contact with benzodiazepines can create notably enjoyable effects – partly because of the possible beginnings of the alleviation of conditions for which benzos may be prescribed, but even in cases of purely recreational use, the drugs can have pleasurable effects (effects which indeed drive such use).
+the first contact with benzodiazepines can create notably enjoyable effects – partly because of the possible beginnings of the alleviation of conditions for which benzos may be prescribed, but even in cases of purely recreational use, the drugs can have pleasurable effects.
 The user may quickly feel the desire to take more benzodiazepines to replicate and/or sustain such effects.

 whether or not in accordance with a prescription, benzodiazepine consumption may become regular very quickly, with initial use leading to daily consumption.
 At this point, benzodiazepines are already becoming an aspect of daily life, and it is therefore vital to respect the instructions of any prescribing physician and to cease taking benzodiazepines at the end of the course – or, if consuming benzodiazepines recreationally, to avoid doing so for more than a few days in succession.

 a psychological addiction to benzodiazepines can begin to develop even before physical dependence manifests, but once the latter is present it is almost invariably accompanied by the former.
 The addicted individual will need to take benzodiazepines regularly in order to avoid withdrawal symptoms – which by this point may be quite distressing and even dangerous – and their drug use will have become the single dominant factor in their daily life, potentially having extremely deleterious effects on their personal and professional life.
 Ceasing to take benzodiazepines at this point can lead to perilous side-effects and professional help should be sought by any benzodiazepine addict wishing to stop abusing the drugs.